 Greenbelt strongly recommends that you consult your financial or tax advisor and attorney or estate planner when establishing or revising your estate plans.

-Donors who notify Greenbelt of their bequest intentions are recognized through The John W. Peirce Bequest Circle.
-Named for one of Greenbelt’s three visionary
+Donors who notify Greenbelt of their bequest intentions are recognized through The John W. Peirce Bequest Circle, named for one of Greenbelt’s visionary founders

 The Greenbelt Legacy Society recognizes those thoughtful individuals who establish planned and life income gifts to Greenbelt.
 Legacy Society donors are special